Optimization over Geodesics for Exact Principal Geodesic Analysis: Background

+The term being maximized in \eqref{eq:pga-cost} is the sample variance of the projected data, the expected value of the squared distance to $\mu$, and PGA therefore extends PCA by finding \emph{geodesic subspaces} in which variance is maximized.\footnote{ A slightly different definition that uses one-dimensional subspaces and Lie group structure was introduced in \cite{fletcher_statistics_2003}. }

-Since a method for computing the projection $\pi_{S_k}(x)$ has not been available for general manifolds, PGA has traditionally been computed using the orthogonal projection in the tangent space of $\mu$ to approximate the true projection.
-With this approximation, equation \eqref{eq:var-pga-cost} simplifies to
+Since both optimization problems \eqref{eq:pga-cost} and \eqref{eq:proj-cost} are difficult to optimize, PGA has traditionally been computed using the orthogonal projection in the tangent space of $\mu$ to approximate the true projection.
+With this approximation, equation \eqref{eq:pga-cost} simplifies to

 which is equivalent to \eqref{eq:pca-cost}, and, therefore, the procedure amounts to performing regular PCA on the vectors $\Log_\mu x_j$.
-We will refer to PGA with the approximation as \emph{linearized} PGA, and PGA as defined by \eqref{eq:var-pga-cost} will be referred to as \emph{exact} PGA.

-The above and prevalent definition of PGA is developed in \cite{fletcher_principal_2004-1}, but a slightly different definition was introduced in \cite{fletcher_statistics_2003}.
-The latter definition involves only one-dimensional subspaces and uses Lie group structure.
-In \cite{said_exact_2007}, the fact that $\pi_S$ has a closed form solution on the sphere $\SSS^3$ when $S$ is a one-dimensional geodesic subspace is used to compute exact PGA with the \cite{fletcher_statistics_2003} definition by performing a steepest descent using the gradient of the cost function equivalent to the cost function of \eqref{eq:var-pga-cost}.
+We will refer to PGA with the approximation as \emph{linearized} PGA, and, following \cite{said_exact_2007}, PGA as defined by \eqref{eq:pga-cost} will be referred to as \emph{exact} PGA.\footnote{In \cite{said_exact_2007}, the fact that $\pi_S$ has a closed form solution on the sphere $\SSS^3$ when $S$ is a one-dimensional geodesic subspace is used to iteratively compute PGA with the \cite{fletcher_statistics_2003} definition.} The ability to iteratively solve optimization problems over geodesics that we will develop in the next sections will allow us to optimize \eqref{eq:pga-cost} and hence numerically compute exact PGA.

-Replacing maximization of sample variance by minimization of reconstruction error, we obtain another manifold extension of PCA and thus an alternate definition of PGA:

-In contrast to vector space PCA, the two PGA definitions are \emph{not} equivalent, a fact showing that the Euclidean and curved situations differ fundamentally.
-The latter formulation is chosen for Geodesic PCA to avoid instabilities of variance maximization \cite{huckemann_intrinsic_2010}, but the optimization algorithms developed in this paper work for both formulations.
-We will use the variance formulation for the experiments, but we will collectively refer to definitions by \eqref{eq:pga-cost}.

-In general, PGA might not be well-defined as the mean might not be unique and both existence and uniqueness may fail for the projections \eqref{eq:proj-cost} and the optimization problems \eqref{eq:pga-cost}.
-The convexity bounds of Karcher \cite{karcher_riemannian_1977} ensures uniquesness of the mean for sufficiently local data, but setting up sufficient conditions to ensure well-posedness of \eqref{eq:proj-cost} and \eqref{eq:pga-cost} is a difficult issue, and here we will just assume well-posedness for the given manifold and dataset.
+In general, PGA might not be well-defined as the intrinsic mean might not be unique and both existence and uniqueness may fail for the projections \eqref{eq:proj-cost} and the optimization problem \eqref{eq:pga-cost}.
+The convexity bounds of Karcher \cite{karcher_riemannian_1977} ensures uniqueness of the mean for sufficiently local data but setting up sufficient conditions to ensure well-posedness of \eqref{eq:proj-cost} and \eqref{eq:pga-cost} for general manifolds is difficult because they depend on the global geometry of the manifold.